- What is the Adobe Creativity Scholarships program?

 A: The reference letters must come from a non-family member who knows you well - for example a teacher, instructor, professor, employer/work supervisor, scout leader, advisor to an extracurricular club, etc.

-For applicants from a Project 1324 organization, such as a Creative Catalyst, or from an AYV legacy site, at least one of the two letters must come from an educator or coordinator at that organization.
+Applicants from a Project 1324 partner organization must include at least one reference from an educator or coordinator at that organization.

 Q: What information needs to be included in the transcript?